PHI and PII: How they impact HIPAA compliance and your marketing strategy

 PII Defined

-PII stands for personally identifiable information, an American legal term for any information that identifies, links, or relates to a person, including:
+PII stands for personally identifiable information, an American legal term for any information that identifies, links, or relates to a person.
+The definition of PII can vary depending on the context, such as specific federal or state laws or industry regulations.

 • Full name